Smithaker10/MASS_Customer-Segmentation-Analysis/README.md

 Pandas & NumPy: To handle data manipulation and preprocessing.
 scikit-learn: For clustering algorithms and scaling.
 Matplotlib & Seaborn: For creating insightful visualizations.
-### Key Takeaways
-This project strengthened my skills in data science, especially in customer segmentation, API integration, and machine learning.
-It was an amazing experience to work through the entire data pipeline—from fetching raw data to analyzing and visualizing actionable insights.

 ### Snapshots
 ![image](https://github.com/user-attachments/assets/ca91649f-aea0-4f1f-81f1-79332ccd193b)